wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Fixed a bug with shows that start at midnight not displaying in the on-air sidebar widget.
+* Switched DJ/Show avatars in the widgets to use the featured image of the show instead of gravatar.
+* Updated show template to get rid of a PHP warning that appeared if the show had no schedules.
+* Fixed some other areas of the code that were generating PHP notices in WordPress 3.6
+* Added CSS classes to master program schedule output so CSS rules can be applied to specific shows
+* Added new attribute to the list-shows shortcode to allow only specified genres to be displayed

+= 1.4.5 =
+* Fixed master-schedule shortcode bug that was preventing display of 12 hour time

+= 1.4.4 =
+* Compatibility fix for Wordpress 3.6 - fixed problem with giving alternative roles DJ capabilities
+* Fixed some areas of the code that were generating PHP notices in WordPress 3.6

+= 1.4.3 =
+* Master schedule shortcode now displays indiviual shows in both 24 and 12 hour time
+* Fixed some areas of the code that were generating PHP notices in WordPress 3.6
+* Added example of how to display show schedule to single-show.php template
+* Added more options to the plugin's widgets
+* Added new options to the master-schedule shortcode

+= 1.4.2 =
+* Fixed a bug in the CSS file override from theme directory

+= 1.4.1 =
+* Fixed issue with templates copied to the theme directory not overriding the defaults correctly
+* Fixed incorrectly implemented wp_enqueue_styles()
+* Removed deprecated escape_attribute() function from the plugin widgets
+* Fixed some areas of the code that were generating PHP notices

+= 1.4.0 =
+* Compatibility fix for WordPress 3.6

+= 1.3.9 =
+* Fixed a bug that was preventing sites using a non-default table prefix from seeing the list of DJs on the add/edit show pages

+= 1.3.8 =
+* Changes to fix the incorrect list of available shows on the Add Playlist page
+* Removing Add Show links from admin menu for DJs, since they don't have permission to use them anyway.

+= 1.3.7 =
+* Fixed a scheduling bug in the upcoming shows widget
+* By popular request, switched the order of artist and song in the now playing widget

+= 1.3.6 =
+* Fixed issue with shows that run overnight not showing up correctly in the sidebar widgets

+= 1.3.5 =
+* Fixed a time display bug in the DJ On-Air sidebar widget
+* Fixed a display bug on the master schedule with overnight shows

+= 1.3.4 =
+* By request, added as 24-hour time format option to the master schedule and sidebar widgets.

+= 1.3.3 =
+* Added the ability to assign any user with the edit_shows capability as a DJ, to accomodate custom and edited roles.

+= 1.3.2 =
+* Fixed a bug in the DJ-on-air widget

+= 1.3.1 =
+* Fixed a major bug in the master schedule output

+= 1.3 =
+* Fixed some minor compatibility issues with WordPress 3.5
+* Fixed Shows icon in Dashboard

-= 1.0 =
+= 1.2 =
-* Initial release
+* Fixed thumbnail bug in sidebar widgets
+* Added new widget to display upcoming shows
+* Added pagination options for playlists and show blogs

 = 1.1 =
 * Fixed playlist edit screen so that queued songs fall to the bottom of the list to maintain play order
 * Reduced the size of the content field in the playlist post type
 * Some minor formatting changes to default templates
 * Added genre highlighter to the master programming schedule page
 * Added a second Update button on the bottom of the playlist edit page for convinience.
 * Added sample template for DJ user pages
 * Fixed a bug in the master schedule shortcode that messed up the table for shows that are more than two hours in duration
 * Fixed a bug in the master schedule shortcode to accomodate shows that run from late night into the following morning.
 * Added new field to associate blog posts with shows

-= 1.2 =
-* Fixed thumbnail bug in sidebar widgets
-* Added new widget to display upcoming shows
-* Added pagination options for playlists and show blogs

-= 1.3 =
-* Fixed some minor compatibility issues with WordPress 3.5
-* Fixed Shows icon in Dashboard

-= 1.3.1 =
-* Fixed a major bug in the master schedule output

-= 1.3.2 =
-* Fixed a bug in the DJ-on-air widget

-= 1.3.3 =
-* Added the ability to assign any user with the edit_shows capability as a DJ, to accomodate custom and edited roles.

-= 1.3.4 =
-* By request, added as 24-hour time format option to the master schedule and sidebar widgets.

-= 1.3.5 =
+= 1.0 =
-* Fixed a time display bug in the DJ On-Air sidebar widget
-* Fixed a display bug on the master schedule with overnight shows
+* Initial release

+== Upgrade Notice ==

-= 1.3.6 =
+= 1.4.6 =
-* Fixed issue with shows that run overnight not showing up correctly in the sidebar widgets
+* Fixed a bug with shows that start at midnight not displaying in the on-air sidebar widget.

-= 1.3.7 =
-* Fixed a scheduling bug in the upcoming shows widget
-* By popular request, switched the order of artist and song in the now playing widget

-= 1.3.8 =
-* Changes to fix the incorrect list of available shows on the Add Playlist page
+* Switched DJ/Show avatars in the widgets to use the featured image of the show instead of gravatar.
-* Removing Add Show links from admin menu for DJs, since they don't have permission to use them anyway.
+* Updated show template to get rid of a PHP warning that appeared if the show had no schedules.
+* Fixed some other areas of the code that were generating PHP notices in WordPress 3.6
+* Added CSS classes to master program schedule output so CSS rules can be applied to specific shows
+* Added new attribute to the list-shows shortcode to allow only specified genres to be displayed

-= 1.3.9 =
+= 1.4.5 =
-* Fixed a bug that was preventing sites using a non-default table prefix from seeing the list of DJs on the add/edit show pages
+* Fixed master-schedule shortcode bug that was preventing display of 12 hour time

-= 1.4.0 =
+= 1.4.4 =
-* Compatibility fix for WordPress 3.6
+* Compatibility fix for Wordpress 3.6 - fixed problem with giving alternative roles DJ capabilities

-= 1.4.1 =
-* Fixed issue with templates copied to the theme directory not overriding the defaults correctly
-* Fixed incorrectly implemented wp_enqueue_styles()
-* Removed deprecated escape_attribute() function from the plugin widgets
-* Fixed some areas of the code that were generating PHP notices
+* Fixed some areas of the code that were generating PHP notices in WordPress 3.6

-= 1.4.2 =
-* Fixed a bug in the CSS file override from theme directory

 = 1.4.3 =
 * Master schedule shortcode now displays indiviual shows in both 24 and 12 hour time